Hcpty/element-interface-and-element-implementation/README.md

 # Readme
-A note about System Design Steps and System Implementation Steps.
+A note about system design steps and system implementation steps.

 ### System Design Steps and System Implementation Steps